xiangjuner/EE-note/README.md

 The following template main files exist:

 - `atlas-document.tex`: Generic ATLAS document
-- `atlas-document-texmf.tex`: Generic ATLAS document for a central atlaslatex installation
 - `atlas-draft-cover.tex`: Make a standalone cover for an ATLAS draft
 - `atlas-preprint-cover.tex`: Make a standalone cover for an ATLAS CERN preprint
 - `atlas-auxmat.tex`:	A front page for auxiliary material